RAB recognizes AAPI heritage month with culture displays, discussions

-U.S. Air Force Tech.
-Sgt.
-Aquarius Benoit, 37th Airlift Squadron independent duty medical technician, dances in a traditional dance during an Asian American, Native Hawaiian and Pacific Islander Heritage Month discussion panel at Ramstein Air Base, Germany, May 21, 2024.
-The Department of Defense recognizes May as AAPI Heritage Month, which celebrates the culture, traditions and history of Asian Americans, Native Hawaiians and Pacific Islanders.
+An audience member looks at a pamphlet during an Asian American and Pacific Islander Heritage Month discussion panel at Ramstein Air Base, Germany, May 21, 2024.
+This year’s theme for AAPI month is “Advancing Leaders Through Innovation,” which celebrates pioneers in the areas of science, art, business, civilian public service and military strategy.
 (U.S. Air Force photo by Airman 1st Class Trevor Calvert)

 |Date Taken: